-Properly ventilating and insulating the attic is usually the best way to prevent a need for removing ice dams.
+Properly ventilating and insulating the attic is usually the best way to prevent ice dams.
 The usual recommendation for venting is 1 square foot of vent for every 150 feet of attic floor area but very few houses are vented properly.
 If you have small louvered windows at either end of the attic, known as gable vents, you can either replace them with larger vents or install an electric vent fan over them.
 These fans will pull outside air into the attic and keep the temperature inside cooler.

 Properly removing ice dams can be quite dangerous if you don’t know how.
 You are also risking personal injury or death, and major damages to the roof.
 Always contact a professional with roofing experience for removing ice dams.